Games People Play (Joe South song): Critical reception

 "Reggae outfit is once again ready for top 40 picking with this rendition of Joe South's 1969 hit.
 Although band has many of its own solid songs to offer, there is no denying that reggae clicks with pop programmers faster when wrapped around a familiar tune.
 Once attitudes change in the mainstream, then maybe we'll get more original singles.
 In the meantime, enjoy Inner Circle's deft musicianship and charming vocals."

 Alan Jones from Music Week deemed it "another reggae cover of little significance but great potential", adding that this version "is bright, bouncy and competent.
 It's already a huge hit in Europe, and an MTV staple, so UK success seems simply a matter of time."
 Mark Sutherland from Smash Hits gave the song a score of four out of five, saying, "If everything in Life was as reliable as Inner Circle.
 Every summer they seem to come up with the perfect smiley reggae record."
 He described it as "a bounce-along beach party of a choon with a, erm, "NA NA NA" chorus.
 Unbeatable as a soundtrack for beach volleyball – and as big a hit as their lard-tub guitarist."

+Music video

+The accompanying music video for "Games People Play" was directed by Mathias Julien and filmed in Fiji, featuring the band performing on the beach and on a boat.
+Julien had previously directed the video for the band's 1992 hit, "Sweat (A La La La La Long)", which is very similar.
+In Europe, "Games People Play" received "break out" rotation on MTV Europe in August 1994.
+Same month, it was B-listed on German music television channel VIVA.